Updated from June 2016.

-In the preceding article, I made reference to BC Legislative Press Gallery members producing commissioned articles.
+In an earlier article, I made reference to BC Legislative Press Gallery members producing commissioned articles.
 These are public relations pieces intended to serve particular needs of government or entities doing business with government.
 It is the kind of output that will ultimately be replaced by automated journalism.

-Mike Smyth’s recent Province column provides an example HERE:
+Mike Smyth’s June 2016 column in The Province provides an example

 It was an exciting news story that jumped off front pages less than three years ago: a massive new wind farm to be built on Vancouver Island that would generate enough electricity to power 75,000 homes.